Research

 Fig. Design of dual therapeutic agent loaded multifunctional receptor targeted nanocarriers.

-We have studied the therapeutic effect of drug and gene delivery systems for various diseases:
+We have developed drug and gene delivery systems for the following diseases: